robinske/personal-site/_posts/2016-04-02-explaining-monads.markdown

   def identity[A]: A => M[A] = a => pure(a)

-  // And the laws apply!
-  // Associativity: flatMap(pure(a), x => flatMap(f(x), g)) == flatMap(flatMap(pure(a), f), g)
-  // Identity: flatMap(pure(a), f) == flatMap(f(x), pure) == f(x)
 }
 {% endhighlight %}

-`Monoids` already allow composition of functions as we saw [above](#fncomp). `Monads` are useful because they allow you to compose functions for **values in a context** (`M[_]`), something that we see all over our programs (like `Lists` and `Options`).
+`Monoids` already allow composition of functions as we saw [above](#fncomp). `Monads` are useful because they allow you to compose functions for **values in a context** (`M[_]`), something that we see all over our programs (think `Future` and `Option`).
 Building composable programs is extremely useful, it's one of the things that functional programmers love the most about all their functional-programming-ness.
-When we talk about composable architecture we often cite the benefits of modularity, statelessness, and deferring side effects:
+When we talk about composable architecture we often cite the benefits of modularity, statelessness, and managing side effects:

 > A functional style pushes side effects to the edges: "gather information, make decisions, act."
 > A good plan in most life situations too. - Jessica Kerr [^9]

 [^9]: [https://twitter.com/jessitron/status/713432439746654209](https://twitter.com/jessitron/status/713432439746654209)

 Building systems in this manner can provide greater maintainability and code reuse, and increase understanding of complex logic by breaking it into smaller, simpler pieces.
-What's better is that the benefits of `Monads` are largely builtin to the Scala language whether you realize it or not.
-Using types like `List` and `Option` means using `Monads`, without having to do any of the tedious setup or method definitions.
+What's better is that the benefits of `Monad`s are largely builtin to the Scala language whether you realize it or not.
+Using types like `List` and `Option` means using `Monad`s, without having to do any of the tedious setup or method definitions.

 ## Takeaways

-These are complicated concepts, but hopefully ( by applying the principles of FP! ) we have broken it into smaller, digestable explanations.
-If anything is still confusing, leave me a note in the comments.
-The resources and references below are useful if you want to explore this more; I promised not to reference Haskell, but I especially like this [explanation using pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).
+These are complicated concepts, but hopefully (by applying the principles of FP!) we have broken it into smaller, digestable explanations.
+The resources and references below are useful if you want to explore this more; I tried not to reference Haskell, but I do like this [explanation using pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).

 <div class="line"></div>

 [Check out Part 2 where I dive into the details of the Free Monad.](http://blog.krobinson.me/posts/monads-part-2-the-free-monad)

 Sound interesting?
 Want to convince me of your metaphor?
 I'm talking more about this at [Scaladays](http://event.scaladays.org/scaladays-nyc-2016) in May - or send me a note on Twitter [@kelleyrobinson](https://www.twitter.com/kelleyrobinson)

+<div class="line"></div>

+<iframe src="//www.slideshare.net/slideshow/embed_code/key/fKRooAbi7ZLXam" width="595" height="485" frameborder="0" align="center" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin: 0 auto 5px auto; max-width: 100%; display:block;" allowfullscreen> </iframe> <div style="margin-bottom:5px; text-align: center;"> <strong> <a href="//www.slideshare.net/KelleyRobinson1/why-the-free-monad-isnt-free-61836547" title="Why The Free Monad isn&#x27;t Free" target="_blank">Why The Free Monad isn&#x27;t Free</a> </strong></div>

 <div class="line"></div>